manueldaz/infiniteRIZE-react/README.md

 # infiniteRIZE react
-this website is created with react to open npm install to install all dependencies npm run dev to run on local host
+this website is created with react to open

+npm install
+to install all dependencies

+npm run build

+npm run dev